basilfx/SubDaap/README.md

 ## Known issues
 * SQLite doesn't work when application runs as daemon.
-* Gevent will throw `Broken Pipe' exceptions.
-This is a known issue, see https://github.com/surfly/gevent/pull/377
+* Gevent may throw `Broken Pipe' exceptions.
+This is a known issue but can be ignored.
+See https://github.com/surfly/gevent/pull/377 for more information.

 ## License
 See the `LICENSE` file (MIT license).